 Take regular breaks approximately every 45 minutes to ensure that you don’t get overworked.
 Learn the right stretching techniques to stretch the muscles of your head, face, neck and jaw.

 Stretching should be gentle and soothing, not agonisingly painful.
 If done correctly, this will give results.
 The Headache Clinic offers free stretching techniques, contact them on 0861 678 911 for them to send it to you.

 A recent study published in the Journal of Clinical Sleep Medicine, tested 32 women with tension-type headache.
 The investigators studied self-report data on headache triggers, pain interference with sleep, and self-management strategies for pain.
 81% reported that going to sleep was the most frequently used self-management strategy, and this group also rated going to sleep as the most effective strategy.
 So don’t lose out on sleep.
 Fatigue is a major trigger of headaches as well, aim to sleep seven or eight hours a night.

 “It is crucial that if your headaches persist, you should get to the root of the problem.
 The longer the headache persists, the more damage will be done to the underlying structures.
 A “multidisciplinary” assessment will need to be done.
 There are so many different structures in the head, face and neck, all of which can be involved in the migraine process, that no single specialist can have all the knowledge necessary to make a comprehensive assessment and diagnosis.
 Which structures are causing the pain and generating the pain signals is the million dollar question,” adds Dr Shevel.

 When to consult a medical professional

-If your teen's headache persists after their exams, it is imperative that they undergo a multidisciplinary investigation to diagnose the specific factors behind the recurring headache.
+If your headache persists after you have your exams, it is imperative that you undergo a multidisciplinary investigation to diagnose the specific factors behind the recurring headache.

 For those patients who want to have healthier alternatives to medication, there are a number of various breakthrough treatment options.